dudekluk/itflow-exploratory-testing/README.md

 **Preconditions**: User is logged in with active account.

-**Steps to Reproduce**:
+**Steps to reproduce**:
 - Navigate to the client section.
 - On the "Add New" click dropdown arrow and select "Import"
 - Without adding any files click "Import" button

-**Expected Result**: The system should display an error message indicating that at least one file is required for client import.
+**Expected result**: The system should display an error message indicating that at least one file is required for client import.
 The user should not be able to proceed with the import process.

-**Actual Result**: An HTTP error 500 is returned.
+**Actual result**: An HTTP error 500 is returned.

 **Priority**: Medium

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.
+**Browser compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.

 https://github.com/user-attachments/assets/7d2d589c-9e23-4c47-a51b-e542efea6064